open/close all folders

 - Targaryen rulers in A Song of Ice and Fire tend to be either The Wise Prince or The Caligula.
 Several examples of the former are:

-- Prince Rhaegar Targaryen is remembered like this by many.
+- Prince Rhaegar Targaryen is remembered as this by many.

 - In the prequel Tales of Dunk and Egg stories, we see this with Baelor "Breakspear" Targaryen.

-- In A Dance With Dragons, we find that Varys planned to deliberately engineer the long-lost Aegon into one of these.
+- In A Dance With Dragons, we find that Varys planned to deliberately engineer the claimed long-lost Aegon into one of these.